 Magazines tend to have a longer shelf life than newspapers.
 Color magazines are also a good source for the promotion of your listings to buyers and sellers.
 Because of the broad market segmentations that magazines can serve, they represent excellent opportunities to target your message.

-Small newspapers, industry publications and newsletters (print or online) are often in need of contributing writers.
+Small newspapers, real estate industry publications, and newsletters (print or online) are often in need of contributing writers.
 This additional avenue could provide opportunities for showcasing your unique skills and talents (further solidifying your brand) and establishing you as a credible source of information for your profession.
 Some publications may advertise their need for content.
 For those that do not, you can offer to contribute content.
 Be prepared with topic suggestions and even suggested articles.

 3. Press Releases